sujitdas9960/Getting-and-Cleaning-Data-Project/Readme.md

 * Extract the zip file.
 The root folder will be UCI HAR Dataset
 * Ensure that dplyr and reshape2 packages are installed
 * Run run_analysis.R from folder UCI HAR Dataset
-* It will generate following two outputs files:
+* It will generate following two dataset and one output file:
-1. tidy_dataset_1.csv: data set containing mean and standard deviation measurement of variables along with subject and activity label name
+1. tidy dataset1: data set containing mean and standard deviation measurement of variables along with subject and activity label name
-2. tidy_dataset_2_summarymean.csv: data set containing mean of all variables for each subject and activity label name
+2. tidy_dataset_2_summarymean.txt: data set containing mean of all variables for each subject and activity label name